Family Assessments

 Risk Assessments

-We conduct thorough risk assessments at pre placement and throughout the assessment process regularly updated.
+We conduct thorough risk assessments at pre-placement and throughout the assessment process, these are regularly updated.
 We also offer independent risk assessments as an additional service.

 PAMS Assessments

-‘Parent Assessment Manual’ Assessments are also known as PAMS assessments and include assessment of:
+‘Parent Assessment Manual’ assessments are also known as PAMS assessments and include an assessment of:

 independent living skills